Lakshmi-1947/Infocom/TBS Determination/README.md

 ## Acknowledgement

 We have slightly modified the original simulator to obtain Transport Block Sizes for various DM-RS, subchannel, and MCS combinations.
+We have included the code from their simulator for completeness.
 We are grateful to the authors — L. Lusvarghi, B. Coll-Perales, J. Gozalvez, and M. L. Merani — for making their simulator and dataset open-source, as they were indispensable to our work.
 If you use their simulator, please cite them as shown below:

 ---